-Nutraceuticals is a term coined by Stephen DeFelice, M.D., founder and chairman of the private, nonprofit Foundation for Innovation in Medicine, Cranford, NJ, a decade ago.
-A nutraceutical is “any substance that may be considered a food or part of a food and provides medicinal or health benefits, including the prevention and treatment of disease.”
-A nutraceutical may be a naturally nutrient-rich food such as spirulina, garlic, soy or a specific component of a food like omega 3 oil from freshly ground flax seed.
+Stephen DeFelice, M.D., founder and chairman of the private nonprofit Foundation for Innovation in Medicine coined the term “nutriceutical”.
+He defined nutraceuticals as “any substance that may be considered a food or part of a food and provides medicinal or health benefits, including the prevention and treatment of disease.”
+You can find nutraceuticals in naturally nutrient-rich food such as spirulina, garlic, soy or a specific component of a food like omega 3 oil from freshly ground flax seed.

-The term phytochemical is a fairly recent term that emphasizes the plant source of some of these health-protecting compounds.
-Currently, the terms “phytochemical” and “phytonutrient” are being used interchangeably to describe the active components of plants.
-Scientists are examining the antioxidant, immune-boosting and other health-promoting properties of active compounds in plants.
-Phytonutrients or phytochemicals that are being studied presently include (and are not limited to) terpenes, carotenoids, limonoids, and phytosterols.
+The term phytochemical emphasizes the plant source of some of these health-protecting compounds.
+Currently, people use the terms “phytochemical” and “phytonutrient” interchangeably to describe the active components of plants.